Continuized Nesterov Momentum Achieves the $O(\varepsilon^{-7/4})$ Complexity in Smooth Nonconvex Optimization: Introduction

+\eqref{eq:nm_prime} can be described as a Nesterov momentum algorithm, with fewer degrees of freedom compared with the $3$-sequence version \eqref{eq:nm}.
+This can be seen as \eqref{eq:nm} can be written as a $2$-sequence form that reduces to \eqref{eq:nm_prime} for some parameter choices \citep[Proposition 11]{hermant2024study}, or by considering that the high-resolution limit-ODE associated to \eqref{eq:nm} and \eqref{eq:nm_prime} can be written in the same form \citep[Proposition 27]{hermant2025continuized}.
+However, these methods achieving the improved complexity do not rely on \eqref{eq:nm_prime} only; they also need to perform a \textit{safety check} at each iteration.
+If it fails at iteration $k$, the \textbf{momentum built up so far is erased}, which is practically done by setting $\alpha_k =0$.
+At a conceptual level, these procedures can be summarized as follows:

-In \cite{convexguilty,momentumsaddle}, the security check monitors the level of non-convexity between consecutive iterates; when it exceeds a threshold, a negative-curvature exploitation step is triggered as an alternative mechanism. \cite{li2023restarted} employs a security check based on the length of the trajectory residual; if it becomes too large, a restart mechanism is activated.
-Detailed algorithmic descriptions and further discussion are provided in Appendix~\ref{app:alg}.
-This raises the following critical question:
+In \cite{convexguilty,momentumsaddle}, the safety check monitors the level of non-convexity between consecutive iterates.
+When it exceeds a given threshold:

+accumulated momentum is erased, and a negative-curvature exploitation step is triggered as an alternative mechanism.
+An alternative is provided in \cite{li2023restarted}, which employs a safety check based on the length of the trajectory residual.
+Exceeding a given threshold it activates a restart mechanism, thus erasing the accumulated momentum.
+See detailed algorithmic descriptions and further discussion in Appendix~\ref{app:alg}.

+In both cases, failing the safety check triggers a \textbf{momentum reset}.
+Momentum resets, or momentum restarts, can be interesting.
+They have been shown to provide benefits in the convex setting, for example by enhancing practical behavior in some situations \cite{o2015adaptive,renaud2025provably}, or by helping in the design of parameter-free algorithms \cite{aujol2024parameter}.
+However, such mechanisms are not mandatory to achieve theoretical acceleration in the convex setting.
+More generally, mechanisms that restart or control momentum do not seem to be necessary for momentum methods to perform well in many practical non-convex problems.
+It may be somewhat contradicted by the existing results, which suggest that these momentum control are needed to ensure accelerated convergence.
+This raises the following question: